GentlemansKiller/old-world-tasks-info/electronics.md

 	* Marantz
 	* anything made in Japan
 	* Panasonic (middle of the road but still good)
-* Stereo 8 tracks to get (initals on preferences, priorities at the top):
+* Stereo 8 tracks to get:
     * Kansas - Point of Know Return, Leftoverture [NJ]
     * Styx
 	* Boston tapes (can't seem to find good condition ones) [NJ]